arschmitz/jquery-tutorials/README.md

 ##### to test your solution to a given exercise you can simply load the index.html page in your browser and see the results.

-##### NOTE: If you are using github.com to complete the tutorials you can use this bookmarklet
+##### NOTE: If you are using github.com to complete the tutorials you can use the bookmarklet below.
+When viewing the index.html on github click the bookmarklet, to view the page in your browser with out the need of a local copy.

  ```
  javascript:(function(){var url = window.location.href;window.location.href = url.replace( /github\.com/, "rawgit.com").replace( /blob\//,"" );})();
  ```
- when viewing the index.html on github to view the page in your browser with out the need of a local copy.

 ##### To get you started go to the sample folder where there is a sample task along with a passing and a failing solution